 Hand hygiene is considered to be the simplest and most effective method of preventing the transmission of infection among patients and healthcare workers.
 (6) When properly implemented, clean hands can significantly reduce HAIs and their devastating effects on a patient’s physical, mental, and financial health.

-3. Implement a rounding solution for infection control
+3. Implement a safety checklist software for infection control

 Having a streamlined process for clinical rounding, follow-up management, and data analysis allows leadership teams to turn disparate data into actionable infection prevention strategies.
 This makes it simple for managers to identify areas of improvement within an organization and reduce the number of HAIs that occur in the future.